 Zero waste teeth and mouth

 - Bamboo toothbrushes – a great alternative to plastic toothbrushes because they have wooden, home compostable handles (though bristles are still plastic and need to be removed from the handle and put in a rubbish bin).
-You can find bamboo toothbrushes at Wildflower Botanicals, 8 West End, Kaikōura; New World, 124-128 Beach Road, Kaikōura; Health Works Pharmacy, 7/5 Conical Hill Road, Hanmer; Four Square, 2 Rolleston Street, Cheviot; Four Square, 94 Carters Road, Amberley; Mumma T, 86 Carters Road, Amberley; Unichem Medical Corner Pharmacy, 237A High Street, Rangiora; Reality Bites Cafe, 96 High Street, Rangiora; Bin Inn Rangiora, 87 Ivory Street, Rangiora; The Lincoln Pantry, 5 Robert Street, Lincoln; Selwyn Community Pharmacy, 5B Gerald Street, Lincoln; Lincoln Pharmacy, 8 Gerald Street, Lincoln; New World Lincoln, 77 Gerald Street, Lincoln; New World Rolleston, 92 Rolleston Drive, Rolleston; and Unichem Rolleston Central Pharmacy, 9 Masefield Drive, Rolleston.
+You can find bamboo toothbrushes at Wildflower Botanicals, 8 West End, Kaikōura; New World, 124-128 Beach Road, Kaikōura; Health Works Pharmacy, 7/5 Conical Hill Road, Hanmer; Four Square, 2 Rolleston Street, Cheviot; Four Square, 94 Carters Road, Amberley; Mumma T, 86 Carters Road, Amberley; Countdown Amberley, Brackenfields Retail Centre, 129 Carters Road, Amberley; Unichem Medical Corner Pharmacy, 237A High Street, Rangiora; Reality Bites Cafe, 96 High Street, Rangiora; Bin Inn Rangiora, 87 Ivory Street, Rangiora; The Lincoln Pantry, 5 Robert Street, Lincoln; Selwyn Community Pharmacy, 5B Gerald Street, Lincoln; Lincoln Pharmacy, 8 Gerald Street, Lincoln; New World Lincoln, 77 Gerald Street, Lincoln; New World Rolleston, 92 Rolleston Drive, Rolleston; and Unichem Rolleston Central Pharmacy, 9 Masefield Drive, Rolleston.

 Unpackaged Bars of Soap

-It’s easy to get soap without packaging in Wellington.
-The following stores sell totally naked bars of soap:
+It’s easy to get soap without packaging in Canterbury.
+The following stores sell totally naked bars of soap (or barely wrapped in paper):

 - Wildflower Botanicals, 8 West End, Kaikōura – locally made.